History of Łódź: People's Republic of Poland

 After the war, in 1945–48, Łódź served as the informal capital of Poland.
 Most central offices were temporarily relocated to Łódź, mainly due to the lack of damage in the city, unlike the massive destruction of Warsaw.
 Proximity of the city to Warsaw and its location in the center of the new Polish territory contributed to this decision.
 In the 1940s and 1950s, Łódź was changing rapidly – the area of the city was increased four times, the lack of damage attracted new residents (in 1951 already 646,000), the industry was nationalized and its industry structure changed.
 In addition to the still-dominant industrial function, Łódź is also becoming a large scientific, academic and cultural center.
-Already in 1945, the University of Lodz, the Lodz University of Technology, the State Music Conversatorium, the School of Fine Arts, the University of Rural Economy and the only Textile Institute in Poland were created, and in 1948 the famous State Film School (today's State Film School, TV and Theater).
+Already in 1945, the University of Łódź, the Łódź University of Technology, the State Music Conversatorium, the School of Fine Arts, the University of Rural Economy and the only Textile Institute in Poland were created, and in 1948 the famous State Film School (today's State Film School, TV and Theater).
+From From February to November 1952 the First Secretary of the Lodz Party Committee was Jan Ptasiński.
+In September 1955, Michalina Tatarkówna-Majkowska became the First Secretary of the Łódź Committee of the Polish United Workers' Party.